People typically feel light-headed and short of breath, and they may faint.

 A doctor's evaluation

 Prompt diagnosis and treatment are essential because cardiac tamponade can be rapidly fatal.
-The diagnosis is based on symptoms, examination results, and usually echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more .
+The diagnosis is based on symptoms, examination results, and usually echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more .

 Echocardiography (which uses ultrasound waves to produce an image of the heart) is usually done to confirm the diagnosis.